Max Griffin: Ultimate Fighting Championship

 Griffin made his promotional debut on August 20, 2016, at UFC 202 against Colby Covington.
 He lost the fight via TKO in the third round.

 Griffin faced Erick Montano on his next fight at The Ultimate Fighter Latin America 3 Finale: dos Anjos vs. Ferguson on November 5, 2016.
 He won the fight and claimed his first UFC win via knockout in the first round.

-Griffin was expected to face Sérgio Moraes on March 11, 2017, at UFC Fight Night: Belfort vs. Gastelum.
+Griffin was expected to face Sérgio Moraes on March 11, 2017, at UFC Fight Night 106.
 He was replaced by Davi Ramos as Griffin pulled out of the fight, citing an undisclosed injury.

-Griffin faced Elizeu Zaleski dos Santos on October 28, 2017, at UFC Fight Night: Brunson vs. Machida.
+Griffin faced Elizeu Zaleski dos Santos on October 28, 2017, at UFC Fight Night 119.
 He lost the fight via unanimous decision.
 Despite the loss, Griffin was awarded the Fight of the Night bonus award.

 In the last bout of his contract, Griffin faced Mike Perry on February 24, 2018, at UFC on Fox 28.
 He won the fight via unanimous decision.

 Griffin faced Curtis Millender on July 7, 2018, at UFC 226.
 He lost the fight via unanimous decision.

 Griffin faced Thiago Alves at UFC Fight Night 144 on February 2, 2019.
 He lost the back-and-forth fight via split decision.
 Conversely, 16 of 18 media outlets scored the bout in favor of Griffin.

 Griffin faced Zelim Imadaev on April 13, 2019, at UFC 236.
 He won the fight via majority decision.
 Imadaev was deducted a point in the first round for grabbing the fence.
 After the fight, Griffin signed a new, five-fight contract with the UFC.

 Griffin faced Alex Morono on October 12, 2019, at UFC Fight Night 161.
 He lost the fight via unanimous decision.